Blog, news and resources | Woolton Tutors

 Critical thinking is about finding a message in the noise – examining information from different sources to reach fair, unbiased conclusions.
 Developing your critical thinking skills is often crucial to “thinking like a scientist”.
 But evaluating data from multiple sources is also an essential part of modern life.
 With so much debate over “fake” news, misinformation and disinformation, and AI-related manipulation, critical thinking skills can help you determine who to trust and why.

-Critical thinking skills are also an important part of education, from “evaluate” questions in science, to the A-level EPQ, up to postgraduate and academic reports and assignments.
+Critical thinking skills are also an important part of education, from “evaluate” questions in science, to the A-level EPQ, up to postgraduate and academic reports and assignments (which I can help with).
 The British Government are planning to make critical thinking an even bigger part of primary and secondary education, but critical thinking is a life skill whatever your politics.
 It’s about learning how to think – so you have the freedom to decide what you think.

 Here are some tips for developing your critical thinking skills: